LChristopherJ/rocking-paper-scissors/README.md

 # Issues found during the development
-some issues wityh js code , first not linking then not performing as expected ,what
+Some issues with js code , first not linking then not performing as expected ,what

 i thought may have been a logical error  in my  function  turned out to be an error

 in the naming of the elements and placement of the id's. i founf this issues using

-   chrome developer tools as well,as going online with tutor support.
+chrome developer tools as well,as going online with tutor support, also when

+deploying to git hub pages i found that my file paths where incorrect so i had to

+remedy that.

 # Deployment